10 Facts About Scottish Fold Cats

 Scottish Folds are born with normal, pointy ears.
 They don’t develop their trademark look until they’re around 2 to 4 weeks old and the ears begin to fold.
-A cat’s ears might also stay straight; these kitties are sometimes called Scottish Shorthairs.
+A cat’s ears might also stay straight; these kitties are sometimes called Scottish Shorthairs or Scottish Straights.
 However, the CFA and other cat fanciers’ associations only allow cats with complete ear folds to compete in shows.

 The Scottish Folds’ ears once weren’t as dramatically creased as they are now.
 Their ears folded from about halfway up, tilting forward and down.
 Decades of selective breeding are responsible for the double or triple ear folds of modern Scottish Folds, which cause their ears to lie completely flat.

 4. The Scottish Fold breed began with a barn cat named Susie.